jcarroyos/portfolio/docs/research/hypermedia.md

+---
+tags: [hypermedia, programming, design, AI, learning]
+---

 # The Rise of Hypermedia Programming

-Juan Carlos Arroyo Sosa • jcarroyos.art • Hypermedia Design Lecturer

 In March 1989, Tim Berners-Lee presented a document titled "Information Management: A Proposal," where in the bottom left corner of the diagram appeared a word that would forever change our relationship with information: "Hypermedia."
 That modest term, relegated to a corner of the diagram, represented a revolutionary vision that his supervisor described as "Vague, but exciting."
 Three decades later, that "vague but exciting" idea has radically transformed the way we communicate, learn, and create.